Vaporwave: Origins

-Vaporwave originated on the Internet in the early 2010s as an ironic variant of chillwave and as a derivation of the work of hypnagogic pop artists such as Ariel Pink and James Ferraro, who were also characterized by the invocation of retro popular culture.
+Vaporwave originated on the Internet in the early 2010s as an ironic variant of chillwave and as a derivation of the work of hypnagogic pop artists like Ariel Pink and the "post-noise psychedelia" of James Ferraro and Spencer Clark's the Skaters, Pocahaunted and Emeralds, who were also characterized by the invocation of retro popular culture.
 It was one of many Internet microgenres to emerge in this era, alongside witch house, seapunk, shitgaze, cloud rap, and others.
 Vaporwave coincided with a broader trend involving young artists whose works drew from their childhoods in the 1980s.
 (Note: This included the synthwave music genre, also known as "outrun", although the latter term was later used to refer more generally to retro 1980s aesthetics such as VHS tracking artifacts, magenta neon, and gridlines.)

 "Chillwave" and "hypnagogic pop" were coined at virtually the same time, in mid-2009, and were initially considered interchangeable terms, though later differentiated after their styles perceptibly narrowed.
 Like vaporwave, they engaged with notions of nostalgia and cultural memory.
 Among the earliest hypnagogic acts to anticipate vaporwave was Matrix Metals and his album Flamingo Breeze (2009), which was built on synthesizer loops.
 Around the same time, Daniel Lopatin (Oneohtrix Point Never) uploaded a collection of plunderphonics loops to YouTube surreptitiously under the alias sunsetcorp.
 These clips were taken from his audio-visual album Memory Vague (June 2009).
 (Note: Author Emile Frankel cited the work as "a seminal release" and argued that Lopatin had captured "the affect of vaporwave" even earlier with the "highly influential" electronic album Betrayed in the Octagon (2007).)
 Washed Out's "Feel It All Around" (June 2009), which slowed down the 1983 Italian dance song "I Want You" by Gary Low, exemplified the "analog nostalgia" of chillwave that vaporwave artists sought to reconfigure.